subsquid/docs/versioned_docs/version-firesquid/faq.md

 ### What is the latency for the data served by the squid?

-Since the ArrowSquid release, the Squid SDK has the option to ingest unfinalized blocks directly from an RPC endpoint, makeing the indexing real-time.
-Archive-only squids without an RPC datasource typically have a latency of a few minutes.
+Since the ArrowSquid release, the Squid SDK has the option to ingest unfinalized blocks directly from an RPC endpoint, making the indexing real-time.
+Archive-only squids without an RPC datasource typically have a latency of a few minutes to a few hours.

 ### How do I enable GraphQL subscriptions for local runs?